apache/apisix/README.md

     - CLI: start\stop\reload APISIX through the command line.
     - [Stand-alone mode](doc/stand-alone.md): Supports to load route rules from local yaml file, it is more friendly such as under the kubernetes(k8s).
     - Global Rule: Allows to run any plugin for all request, eg: limit rate, IP filter etc.
-    - High performance**: The single-core QPS reaches 18k with an average delay of less than 0.2 milliseconds.
+    - High performance: The single-core QPS reaches 18k with an average delay of less than 0.2 milliseconds.
     - [REST admin API](doc/admin-api.md)

 - **Highly scalable**